jungomi/master-thesis-proposal/README.md

 ### Redux

-[Redux][redux] is inspired by Flux, but avoids its complexity with the influence of the Elm architecture.
+[Redux][redux] is inspired by Flux, but avoids its complexity by applying some concepts of the Elm architecture.

 ![Redux Flow][redux-figure]